Diversicon 32

 Wikipedia entry

-Registration Rates are as follows
+Registration Rates were as follows

 Until March 15, 2025: Adults, $30 - Students, $30, Kids age 5-11, $15